Let's talk

 Evidence Enrichment

-Each case is enriched with external and operational data relevant to the specific flight.
-This data is ingested by Enter through integrations with external databases built specifically for LATAM, including:
+Each case is enriched with external and operational data relevant to the specific flight, pulled from sources built specifically for LATAM, including:

 • Weather conditions

-• Operating conditions at all airports in the countr
+• Operating conditions at all airports in the country

 • Evidence of disruptions affecting other airlines operating at the same airport on the same date